 Payment and Financing Options

 In addition to the traditional need-based financial aid programs, Occidental offers short- and long-term payment alternatives.
 These programs are available to all families regardless of financial need.
 The application process is separate from the need-based application process.
 Contact Student Business Services for information regarding these programs.

-The Financial Aid Office is dedicated to helping you with the successful financing of your Occidental education.
+The Financial Aid Office is dedicated to helping students successfully finance an Occidental education.
 If at any time you have a question or concern, please contact us at: